Git-Mastery: Lessons

 Merging combines the changes from one branch into another, bringing their diverged timelines back together.

-The branch you are merging into is called the destination branch (other terms: receiving branch, target branch)
+The branch you are merging into (the branch you are currently on) is called the destination branch (other terms: receiving branch, target branch).

-The branch you are merging is referred to as the source branch (other terms: incoming branch, merge branch).
+The branch you are merging is the source branch (other terms: incoming branch, merge branch).

-In the above example, main is the destination branch and fix1 is the source branch.
+In our example, main is the destination branch and fix1 is the source branch.

-A merge commit has two parent commits e.g., in the above example, the merge commit f has both d and e as parent commits.
-The parent commit on the destination branch is considered the first parent and the parent commit on the source branch is considered the second parent e.g., in the example above, fix1 branch is the source branch that is being merged into the destination branch main -- accordingly, d is the first parent and e is the second parent.
+A typical two-branch merge commit has two parent commits.
+In the example above, merge commit f has both d and e as parents.
+The parent commit on the is the first parent, and the parent commit on the is the second parent.
+In our example, when fix1 is merged into main, d is the first parent and e1 is the second parent.

 HANDS-ON: Merge a branch (with a merge commit)